SaifAliRko/GitHub-repository-search-by-name/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Given the Task where for a user can search through his repositories via Search bar on the top.
+Project starts with an Api call to the Github fetching the data of user.
 This is a simple react demo project using all I learned

 ### What I used?